Here are some of the titles and awards that Gothenburg and Sweden have received during recent years.

 The title is awarded by The European Commission aiming at rewarding cities with the smartest, most innovative and inclusive approaches to tourism development.
 35 cities from 17 EU-countries took part in the competition that evaluates candidates from four categories: sustainability, accessibility, digitalisation and culture & creativity.
 In the entry for The European Capital of Smart Tourism 2020 award, Gothenburg focused on strengths in all four categories and on being ready to share best practices and learnings with other destinations.

 Gothenburg is the world's most sustainable meeting destination for third year in a row

 Gothenburg was the highest scoring city in the 2018 Global Destination Sustainability (GDS) Index, comparing the sustainability efforts of meeting destinations.
-Scoring 94 points out of a possible 100, Gothenburg took the first place once again, for third year in a row.
+Scoring 83 percent in total sustainability performance, Gothenburg took the first place once again, for third year in a row.
 The index determines how well cities meet a long list of sustainability criteria in four categories: social, supplier, convention bureau and environmental.

 Gothenburg is once again the world's most sustainable meeting destination

 Gothenburg was the highest scoring city in the 2017 Global Destination Sustainability (GDS) Index, comparing the sustainability efforts of meeting destinations.
-Scoring 92 points out of a possible 100, Gothenburg took the first place once again.
+Scoring 81 percent in total sustainability performance, Gothenburg took the first place once again.
 The index determines how well cities meet a long list of sustainability criteria in four categories: social, supplier, convention bureau and environmental.